GiadaSimonetti/aSimpleExpressApp/README.md

 ## My approach

-I created a express app from scratch, I used Chai and Mocha for the tests.
+I created a express app from scratch and I used Chai and Mocha for the tests.

 ## Instructions